-1. Cai, Hongbin and Joseph Tao-yi Wang (2006), "Overcommunication in Strategic Information Transmission Games," Games and Economic Behavior, 56(1), 7-36. (longer working paper version)
+1. Cai, Hongbin and Joseph Tao-yi Wang (2006), Overcommunication in Strategic Information Transmission Games, Games and Economic Behavior, 56(1), 7-36. (longer working paper version)

 Abstract: In this paper we conduct laboratory experiments to test the Crawford and Sobel (1982) theory of strategic information transmission.
 Our experimental results strongly support the basic insight of the theory, namely, that less information is transmitted when preferences of the sender and the receiver diverge.
 Moreover, the average payoffs for the senders, the receivers, and the overall subject population are very close to those predicted by the most informative equilibrium.
 However, the evidence shows that subjects consistently overcommunicate in that the senders' messages are more informative about the true states of the world and that the receivers rely more on the senders' messages in choosing actions, compared with what the theory allows in the most informative equilibrium.
 To understand the overcommunication phenomenon, we use two popular approaches of bounded rationality: behavior type analysis and quantal response equilibrium, to analyze subjects' behavior in our experiment data.

-2. Knoepfle, Daniel, Joseph Tao-yi Wang and Colin F. Camerer (2009), "Studying Learning in Games Using Eye-Tracking," Journal of the European Economic Association, 7(2-3), 388-398. (long version with appendix)
+2. Knoepfle, Daniel, Joseph Tao-yi Wang and Colin F. Camerer (2009), Studying Learning in Games Using Eye-Tracking, Journal of the European Economic Association, 7(2-3), 388-398. (long version with appendix)

 Abstract: We report results from an exploratory study using eye-tracking recording of information acquisition by players in a game theoretic learning paradigm.
 Eye-tracking is used to observe what information subjects look at in 4x4 normal-form games; the eye-tracking results favor sophisticated learning over adaptive learning and lend support to anticipatory or sophisticated models of learning in which subjects look at payoffs of other players to anticipate what those players might do.
 The decision data, however, are poorly fit by the simple anticipatory models we examine.
 We discuss how eye-tracking studies of information acquisition can fit into research agenda seeking to understand complex strategic behavior and consider methodological issues that must be addressed in order to maximize their potential.

-3. Kang, Min Jeong, Ming Hsu, Ian M. Krajbich, George Loewenstein, Samuel M. McClure, Joseph Tao-yi Wang and Colin F. Camerer (2009), "The Wick in the Candle of Learning: Epistemic Curiosity Activates Reward Circuitry and Enhances Memory," Psychological Science, 20(8), 963-973.
+3. Kang, Min Jeong, Ming Hsu, Ian M. Krajbich, George Loewenstein, Samuel M. McClure, Joseph Tao-yi Wang and Colin F. Camerer (2009), The Wick in the Candle of Learning: Epistemic Curiosity Activates Reward Circuitry and Enhances Memory, Psychological Science, 20(8), 963-973.
 (2009 JCR ranking 6/111 in Psychology, Multidisciplinary; IF=5.09).

 Abstract: Curiosity has been described as a desire for learning and knowledge, but its underlying mechanisms are not well understood.
 We scanned subjects with functional magnetic resonance imaging while they read trivia questions.
 The level of curiosity when reading questions was correlated with activity in caudate regions previously suggested to be involved in anticipated reward.
 This finding led to a behavioral study, which showed that subjects spent more scarce resources (either limited tokens or waiting time) to find out answers when they were more curious.
 The functional imaging also showed that curiosity increased activity in memory areas when subjects guessed incorrectly, which suggests that curiosity may enhance memory for surprising new information.
 This prediction about memory enhancement was confirmed in a behavioral study: Higher curiosity in an initial session was correlated with better recall of surprising answers 1 to 2 weeks later.

-4. Wang, Joseph Tao-yi, Michael Spezio and Colin F. Camerer (2010), "Pinocchio's Pupil: Using Eyetracking and Pupil Dilation To Understand Truth Telling and Deception in Sender-Receiver Games," American Economic Review, 100(3), 984-1007.
+4. Wang, Joseph Tao-yi, Michael Spezio and Colin F. Camerer (2010), Pinocchio's Pupil: Using Eyetracking and Pupil Dilation To Understand Truth Telling and Deception in Sender-Receiver Games, American Economic Review, 100(3), 984-1007.
 (Older versions can be found here, here, here, and here.)

 Abstract: We report experiments on sender-receiver games with an incentive for senders to exaggerate.
 Subjects “overcommunicate”— messages are more informative of the true state than they should be, in equilibrium.
 Eyetracking shows that senders look at payoffs in a way that is consistent with a level-k model.
 A combination of sender messages and lookup patterns predicts the true state about twice as often as predicted by equilibrium.
 Using these measures to infer the state would enable receiver subjects to hypothetically earn 16-21 percent more than they actually do, an economic value of 60 percent of the maximum increment.

-6. Ostling, Robert, Joseph Tao-yi Wang, Eileen Chou and Colin F. Camerer (2011), "Testing Game Theory in the Field: Swedish LUPI Lottery Games," American Economic Journal: Microeconomics, 3(3), 1-33.
+6. Ostling, Robert, Joseph Tao-yi Wang, Eileen Chou and Colin F. Camerer (2011), Testing Game Theory in the Field: Swedish LUPI Lottery Games, American Economic Journal: Microeconomics, 3(3), 1-33.
 (Lead article, Equal contribution with Robert Ostling; online appendix; dataset; working paper version)